 Alternatives: You may already be covered for some of these situations through your homeowners, life, auto or health insurance.
-Credit cards also may offer some forms of travel insurance, like lost luggage, theft and life coverage.
+Credit cards also may offer some forms of travel insurance, such as lost luggage, theft and life coverage.

 4. Dental insurance

 If you have dental insurance through work, you’re golden.
-Otherwise, a plan can run $50 a month or more for benefits that top out at as little as $1,000 a year.
-Don’t buy it thinking you’ll collect thousands of dollars’ worth of implants or other complex treatments.
+If you have to buy your own policy, however, don’t buy it thinking you’ll collect thousands of dollars’ worth of implants or other complex treatments.
 Your policy might just pay 50 percent for oral surgery and restorative care.
 It may not cover cosmetic dentistry at all.

-Affordable Care Act dental coverage: Dental coverage is optional under the rules of the federal law also known as Obamacare, but it can be purchased.
-The Affordable Care Act requires some health insurance plans to include affordable dental care for children.
-Some states allow insurers to offer family dental plans too.
-Healthcare.gov describes the ACA dental options.
+Dental coverage is optional under the rules of the Affordable Care Act, the federal law also known as Obamacare, but it can be purchased.
+The law requires some health insurance plans to include affordable dental care for children.

-- Federally qualified health centers: These private clinics receive some government funding.
+Also consider federally qualified health centers.
+These private clinics receive some government funding.
 Find clinics in cities and rural areas across the country on the federal Health Resources and Services Administration website.

 5. Children’s life insurance

 Adults buy life insurance coverage for themselves to provide for their families in case they die.
-Arguments in favor of taking out life insurance on children include locking in insurance for them at a young age in case it becomes impossible or too expensive to insure them later because of illness or playing high-risk sports, for a couple of examples.
-Some advocate coverage for possible funeral expenses and time off work for grieving.
+Arguments in favor of taking out life insurance on children include locking in insurance for them at a young age in case it becomes impossible or too expensive to insure them later because of illness or playing high-risk sports.
+Some advocate coverage for possible funeral expenses.

 But unless the family depends on the child’s income, there’s no need to insure his or her life.

-Alternatives: Save for the child’s education or open an investment account for him.
-If necessary, you could use those funds to pay his death expenses without giving a penny to insurers.
+Alternatives: Save for the child’s education or open an investment account for him or her.
+If necessary, you could use those funds to pay for death expenses without giving a penny to insurers.

 6. Permanent life insurance

-Life insurance is valuable when people who depend on your income would be financially hurt if you die.
-But if you don’t need to leave a pile of cash to pay off a mortgage or to leave a bequest, skip it.
+Life insurance is valuable when people depend on your income.
+But if you don’t need to leave a pile of cash to pay off a mortgage or for other purposes, skip this coverage.

 There are two main types of life insurance: